-The furnace is equipped with one or more pressure switches to shut down the furnace under various flue conditions.
-The switches are connected to the furnace by factory supplied tubing.
+The furnace is equipped with one pressure switch to shut down the furnace under various flue conditions.
+The switch is connected to the furnace by factory supplied tubing.

 Operating Your Furnace

 Keep the blower access door and all access panels in place except for inspection or maintenance.